ionic-enterprise/tutorials-and-demos-vue/demos/sqlcipher-kv-pair/README.md

 The [Email Messages Composable](./src/composables/email-messages.ts) exercises the API, and is used in the [Home Page](./src/views/HomePage.vue) and [Message Page](./src/views/ViewMessagePage.vue) to access and manipulate the email sample data.

+Note that some of the purpose of this service is to fully exercise the Key-Value API we created.
+As such, some design decisions, such as using an ordinal index to specify the email message rather than directly using the key may not match best practices for a production application.

 ### Using Multiple Key Value Collections